xrip/pico-launcher/README.md

 2) Reboot PICO by holding down SELECT on the Gamepad or F11 on the keyboard and select default firmware.

 Additionally, you can:
-- Hold F12 or START button while booting to enter SD card firmware update mode.
+- Hold F12 or START button while booting to enter firmware update mode.
 - Use F10 or the A button in the launcher to enter SD card-reader mode.

 # Compiling